AdamDadeH/adamdadeh.github.io/_posts/2017-03-24-probability_notation.md

 A good notation will allow one to work more efficiently, convey ideas more concisely, and lead to new developments.
-A poor notation acts as a friction to development and confines our thoughts to old ways of thinking.
-At least for my personal use statistics notation has room for improvement - in particular the language of 'Random Variables' and 'Expectation Values'.
+A poor notation acts as a friction to development and confines our thinking.
+At least for my personal the language of 'Random Variables' and 'Expectation Values' is overly restrictive.
 A focus on random variables and expectation values :

 * Can mask that probability measures are the critical component of the probability.
 * Artificially restrict analysis to distributions on $\mathbb{R}^n$.